Joining a Microsoft Teams meeting via VTC

 Typically, the address is similar to teams@companydomain.com.

-2. Enter the Conference ID on the VTC system.
+2. Enter the Video ID on the VTC system.

 If the VTC is registered on the Pexip Service under the same company as the CVI Service for MS Teams or is a trusted device, it is allowed automatically into the meeting.
 If not, it is placed into a Teams lobby waiting to be admitted.